wang-q/ubuntu/README.md

 Attentions:

-* There is a post-install step when installing perl, `cpan -i XML::Parser`.
-If the process stalled there, just kill the `cpan` process.

-* `Test::RequiresInternet` wants to connect to google.com while it was blocked.

 * `r` and `gnuplot` have a lot of dependencies.
 Just be patient.

 * Sometimes there are no binary packages; compiling from source codes may take extra time.